Philippe Coutinho: Barcelona

-2017–18 and 2018–19 seasons
+2018–2019: Two La Liga titles and domestic trophies

 On 6 January 2018, Liverpool confirmed they had reached an agreement with La Liga club Barcelona for the transfer of Coutinho.
 His transfer fee was reported to be an initial £105 million rising to £142 million with various clauses being met.
 During his medical, he was diagnosed with a thigh injury sustained a few days before joining Barcelona, meaning that he would be out for three weeks.
 Coutinho made his debut on 25 January, in a 2–0 (2–1 on aggregate) win against Espanyol in the quarter-final of the 2017–18 Copa del Rey, coming on as a 68th-minute substitute.
 Assisted by Luis Suárez, Coutinho scored his first Barcelona goal on 8 February against Valencia in the second leg of the Copa del Rey semi-finals just four minutes after coming on as a half-time substitute.

 On 28 October 2018, Coutinho scored his first El Clásico goal in a 5–1 win against Real Madrid.
 He scored his first Champions League goal with Barcelona on 4 October in a 4–2 away win against Tottenham Hotspur.
 On 16 April 2019, Coutinho scored a goal in a 3–0 win over Manchester United in the Champions League quarter-finals, which he celebrated by putting his fingers in his ears and closing his eyes in response to recent criticism from fans.
 Former Barcelona player Rivaldo commented on the incident, saying: "It was not a good gesture.
 He scored a great goal, but it's never good to do something like that to the fans", then he added, "The supporters criticise him because they know he has to give more.
 I don't know what happened to him during the week, what he read in the newspapers or saw on television, but you have to keep working, think about the next game and score goals.
 If he scores everything will change and he will be a player for the club."
 However, Coutinho won his second La Liga title with Barcelona in the 2018–19 season, in which he played 54 matches in all competitions, scoring 11 goals.